Youth Activities, Pre-Collegiate Programs and Camps

 - University endorsed programs require an agreement for facility/premise use and must be entered into by individuals with signature authority for contracting on behalf of ISU.

-- University endorsed programs also require an Endorsed Youth Program Agreement, initiated by Office of Risk Management, Office of University Counsel or ISU Athletics Department.
+- University endorsed programs also require an Endorsed Youth Program Agreement, initiated by Office of Risk Management, Office of General Counsel or ISU Athletics Department.

 Third Party Programs